Discovery of a Supercluster in the eROSITA Final Equatorial Depth Survey: X-ray Properties, Radio Halo, and Double Relics: Radio emission from the merging clusters eFEDS J093513.3+004746 and eFEDS J093510.7+004910

-where $\sigma^2_{\rm raw}=\frac{1}{N-1} \sum_{i=1}^{N}(\alpha_i-\bar{\alpha})^2$ and $\sigma^2_{\rm stat.}=\frac{1}{N}\sum_{i=1}^{N}\sigma_i^2=\frac{1}{N}\sum_{i=1}^{N}\Delta\alpha_i^2$ are the raw and statistical errors.
-For the halo region in eFEDS~J093513.3+004746 and eFEDS~J093510.7+004910 we obtain $\sigma_{\rm raw}=0.30$ and $\sigma_{\rm stat.}=0.26$ which results in a projected intrinsic scatter of $\sigma_{\rm proj.~intr.}=0.15$.
-Following \cite{Hoang2019a}, we assume that the spectral indices in the volumne of the halo can vary stochastically around a mean value.
-The intrisic scatter of the spectral index on the scales of 153~kpc (i.e. 30~arcsec) is approximated as $\alpha_{\rm intr.}\approx\sqrt{N_{\rm proj.}}\times\alpha_{\rm proj.~intr.}=0.3$, where $N_{\rm proj.}=5$ is the number of cells along the line of sight in the halo volume.
-Our spectral variations are in line with the measurements in A2256 \citep{VanWeeren2012a}, A665, A2163 \citep{Feretti2004b}, and A2255 \citep{Botteon2020a} in which the spectral variations are suggested to be from inhomogeneous turbulence or due to the inhomogeneous distribution the mildly-relativistic electrons prior to the re-acceleration by turbulence.
+where $\sigma^2_{\rm raw}=\frac{1}{N-1} \sum_{i=1}^{N}(\alpha_i-\bar{\alpha})^2$ and $\sigma^2_{\rm stat.}=\frac{1}{N}\sum_{i=1}^{N}\sigma_i^2=\frac{1}{N}\sum_{i=1}^{N}\Delta\alpha_i^2$ are the raw and statistical errors, respectively.
+For the halo region in eFEDS~J093513.3+004746 and eFEDS~J093510.7+004910, we obtain $\sigma_{\rm raw}=0.30$ and $\sigma_{\rm stat.}=0.26$ which results in a projected intrinsic scatter of $\sigma_{\rm proj.~intr.}=0.15$.
+Following \cite{Hoang2019a}, we assume that the spectral indices in the volume of the halo can vary stochastically around a mean value.
+The intrinsic scatter of the spectral index on the scale of 153~kpc (i.e., 30~arcsec) is approximated as $\alpha_{\rm intr.}\approx\sqrt{N_{\rm proj.}}\times\alpha_{\rm proj.~intr.}=0.3$, where $N_{\rm proj.}=5$ is the number of cells along the line of sight in the halo volume.
+Our spectral variations are in line with the measurements in A2256 \citep{VanWeeren2012a}, A665, A2163 \citep{Feretti2004b}, and A2255 \citep{Botteon2020a} in which the spectral variations are suggested to be from inhomogeneous turbulence or due to the inhomogeneous distribution of the mildly relativistic electrons prior to re-acceleration by turbulence.
 This is different from the cases where spectral indices are also found to be roughly constant across large regions in some other clusters, including the Toothbrush cluster \citep{vanWeeren2016}, the Sausage cluster \citep{Hoang2017} and A520 \citep{Hoang2019a}.

-In the turbulent re-acceleration scenario large-scale turbulence induced by cluster mergers decays into smaller-scale turbulence that are capable of accelerating mildly relativistic particles.
-Our measurements on the spectral index variations in the halo would imply turbulent fluctuations on scales that are not much smaller than 150~kpc.
+In the turbulent re-acceleration scenario, large-scale turbulence induced by cluster mergers decays into smaller-scale turbulence that is capable of accelerating mildly relativistic particles.
+Our measurements of the spectral index variations in the halo would imply turbulent fluctuations on scales that are not much smaller than 150~kpc.

-\subsection{The Scaling Relation $P_{\rm 1.4\,GHz}-L_{500}$}
+\subsection{The scaling relation $P_{\rm 1.4\,GHz}-L_{500}$}

-The power of radio halos is known to correlate with the luminosity of their host clusters \citep[e.g.][]{Cassano2013}.
+The power of radio halos is known to correlate with the luminosity of their host clusters \citep[e.g.,][]{Cassano2013}.
 The power for a radio halo at redshift $z$ can be calculated from the flux density of the source as follows,

 where $k=(1+z)^{\alpha+1}$ is the $k$-correction term and $D_L$ is the luminosity distance.
 For the halo in the cluster system eFEDS~J093513.3+004746 and eFEDS~J093510.7+004910, we obtain a power of $P_{\rm 1.4\,GHz}=(5.7\pm2.9)\times10^{24}\,{\rm W\,Hz^{-1}}$.
 Using the measurement in Table \ref{tab:properties}, we estimate the X-ray luminosity for the cluster system to be $L_{cex} = (2.6^{+0.4}_{-0.3})\times10^{44}$~erg/s.